BioAutoML-NAS: An End-to-End AutoML Framework for Multimodal Insect Classification via Neural Architecture Search on Large-Scale Biodiversity Data: Experimental Details

 \subsubsection{Datasets}

-In the present study, two separate public datasets were utilized to assess the efficiency of the classification model.
-Among the two datasets, the BIOSCAN-5M \cite{gharaee2024bioscan} dataset was used for training, validation and testing, while Insects-1M \cite{nguyen2024insect} dataset used for cross-dataset validation.
+In the present study, two separate public datasets are utilized to assess the efficiency of the classification model.
+Among the two datasets, the BIOSCAN-5M \cite{gharaee2024bioscan} dataset is used for training, validation, and testing, while the Insects-1M \cite{nguyen2024insect} dataset is used for cross-dataset validation.